• Skip to primary navigation

 The Research and Innovation Center

 The Park’s 105,000 square foot Research and Innovation Center opened on September 15, 2020.
-This unique, mixed-use facility is home to the Office of the Vice President for Research and Economic Development, the New Venture Accelerator, FullSteam Solutions, Amsterdam Cafe at The Park as well as a new event center, 540 at The Park.
+This unique, mixed-use facility is home to the Office of the Senior Vice President for Research and Economic Development, the New Venture Accelerator, FullSteam Solutions, a café as well as a new event center, 540 at The Park.

 Auburn Medical Pavilion